techcorridorio/jobs.techcorridor.io/how_to_post.md

 ### How Do I Feature a Position or Organization?

 Featured positions and organizations show up on the front page.

-[Learn more about featuring a post...](/feature/new)
+<a class="btn btn-default" href="/feature/new">Feature your post</a>

 ### How Do I Post?